Skip to main content

 To return the set of results that match the user's search query, you will need to get the intersection of the results from the services above.

-Possible Options
+Possible options

 There are three possible ways to do this:

-Option 1: Search, Then Check
+Option 1: Search, then check

-Pre-filter, then call OpenFGA Check endpoint.
+Pre-filter, then call OpenFGA Batch Check endpoint.

 1. Filter and sort on your database.